 With Reiki, I no longer absorbed what other people had or how they felt.
 For someone with no boundaries, this was a great relief (albeit not the final solution to the boundary issue).
 I learned that no matter how bad things seemed, a treatment always made me feel better—the problem might not go away but my ability to face it increased.
 And I saw that what I learned about life from doing Reiki applied to the other parts of my life.
 It was amazing—and exciting!

 Reiki brought me the realization that my childhood was not a terrible thing but a blessing.
-I gradually realized my own pain had given me a keen understanding of human suffering, a capacity to be with people facing any situation, and a heightened capacity to persevere.
+I gradually realized my own pain had given me a keen understanding of human suffering, an ability to be with people facing any situation, and a heightened capacity to persevere.

 I started exploring the human mind and heart as a teenager and I’ve never stopped.
 It’s led me from the Beat theatre scene in San Francisco to Reichian therapy, the work of Burt Hellinger, and the teachings of contemporary Catholic mystics and the Dalai Lama.

-Even with twenty-eight years of doing Reiki, my body has always been a little problematic.
-With age I’m showing signs of road wear—my body has its little glitches.
+Even with forty years of practicing Reiki, my body has always been a little problematic.
+With age I’m showing signs of road wear—the little glitches.
 But I have a practice that has helped me immeasurably to alleviate my physical pains, to open my heart to what life tosses me, and to bring me a measure of wisdom to recognize what’s important.

 After all of these years of practice and witnessing the ways in which Reiki brings healing, I have one passion—to share this touch with other people.

 I became a careful observer, always looking to see how things worked and how they could be fixed.
-I loved to work with my hands, take things apart, fix things, build things, solve problems.
-This interest also extended to how human beings worked and how we might get along better, develop tools for living and healing—always looking for that safe place where we could “just be.”
+I loved to work with my hands—take things apart, fix things, build things, solve problems.
+This interest also extended to how human beings worked and how we might get along better, develop tools for living and healing—I was always looking for that safe place where we could “just be.”

-I began my study for the Catholic priesthood at the age of 14 and left that training at the age of 24.
-Then I went looking for another form of service.
-First I taught religion in a large Catholic high school in San Francisco where I was living in a communally owned four unit home that we were remodeling—saving it from being condemned and destroyed.
+I began my study for the Catholic priesthood at the age of 14 and left that training when I was 24.
+I went looking for another form of service.
+First I taught religion in a large Catholic high school in San Francisco where I was living in a communally-owned four unit home that we were remodeling—saving it from being condemned and destroyed.